namansharma3007/Task-Manager/README.md

 2. Access the settings menu by clicking on the settings icon.
 3. Add a link to the home screen of your device to create an icon for quick access to the Task Manager.
 4. Now you can use the Task Manager for your personal task management needs.
 5. The Task Manager utilizes local storage to store your data, ensuring that your tasks are never erased.
-Feel free to add, edit, or delete tasks as needed.
+Feel free to add, 6. edit, or delete tasks as needed.
+Tasks can be marked as completed using the checkboxes provided.
 ## Contributing
 If you would like to contribute to the development of the Task Manager, please follow these guidelines: